 During and after an emergency, it is important to stay calm.
 STOP, take a deep breath and focus on the situation as best you can.
 Even after an event, there may still, be danger.
 What seems like a safe distance or location may not be.
 Stay tuned to your local radio stations and local television stations.
-Follow the advice of your local officials and trained personnel.
+Follow the advice of your Local Emergency Officials.
 Unless told to evacuate, avoid roads to allow emergency vehicle access.
 It isn't necessary to go sightseeing after an incident as you will most likely be in the way and hindering the routes taken by emergency responders.
-Do not go on the word of broadcasters to move anywhere unless it is being stated by a local official, by name.
+Do not go on the word of broadcasters to move anywhere unless it is being stated by a Local Official, by name!!